Bureaucracy - Procedure, Scale, and the Limits of Flexibility

 Max Weber, writing in the early twentieth century, gave the system its clearest theoretical description.
 A properly functioning bureaucracy was, he argued, technically superior to every other form of administration - predictable, impersonal, expert, rule-bound.
 Those features were the mechanism through which large-scale coordination became possible across populations too large and dispersed for any other approach.

-Weber also saw, with characteristic clarity, what that created.
-The same features that made bureaucracy efficient made it rigid.
+Weber also saw, with some clarity, what that subsequently created.
+The same features that made bureaucracy efficient also made it very rigid.
 He described the result as an iron cage - a structure that, once established, begins to shape the behaviour of everyone inside it, often in ways they neither chose nor notice.
-Weber wasn't being poetic.
-He was being precise.
+Weber wasn't being poetic, he was being precise.

 The Machinery